apiato/documentation/docs/additional-features/documentation.md

 Apiato by defaults generates 2 API documentations, each one has its own `apidoc.json` file.
 Both can be modified from the Documentation Container in `Containers/Vendor/Documentation/ApiDocJs/` and need [Source code modification](#modify-code).

 ### Edit the Documentation Header {#edit-the-documentation-header}

 The header is usually the Overview of your API.
 It contains Info about authenticating users, making requests, responses, potential errors, rate limiting, pagination, query parameters and anything you want.

-All this information is written in `app/Containers/Vendor/Documentation/ApiDocJs/shared/header.template.md` file, and the same file is used as header for both private and public documentations.
+All this information is written in `app/Containers/Vendor/Documentation/ApiDocJs/shared/header.template.en.md` file, and the same file is used as header for both private and public documentations.

 To edit its content you need to [modify its source code](#modify-code) and open the markdown file in any markdown editor and edit it.

 You will notice some variables like `{{rate-limit}}` and `{{token-expires}}`.
 Those are replaced when running `apiato:apidoc` with real values from your application configuration files.

 Feel free to extend them to include more info about your API from the `app/Containers/Vendor/Documentation/Tasks/RenderTemplatesTask.php` class.

+### Localization for Documentation Header {#localization-for-documentation-header}

+Default, the documentation title is in English `en` localization.

+See which locales are supported by going in `app/Containers/Vendor/Documentation/ApiDocJs/shared/`

+There will be some `header.template.{locale}.md` files in the folder.

+You can change the language by adding `APIDOC_LOCALE=ru` to the `.env` file.

+If you didn't find a file with your locale, you can create it.
+You need to [modify its source code](#modify-code) and create new file like `header.template.cn.md`